 Since the severity and duration of workplace injuries which occur in the oil and gas industry are typically far worse than in other employment sectors, oil and gas drilling companies must be held accountable for doing everything within their power to prevent such accidents.

 When proper training is not in place, proper safety measures are not enforced, equipment is not properly installed, maintained, and repaired, or communication is lacking, oil and gas well injuries and deaths will occur.
 Some dangers to these drilling industry workers include well pad explosions, fires, chemical burns, dangerous falls, objects falling on workers, head and brain injuries, back and spinal injuries, and broken or crushed hands, feet, and limbs.

-According to the Center for Disease Control (CDC), injuries to oil and gas worker most often occur off-site as a result of motor vehicle accidents.
-Workers are working long hours and driving long distances on rural highways to travel to well sites, and often these roads lack safety features such as firm shoulders and road side barriers.
-This not only puts the workers at risk, but also any other motorist on the road.
+According to the Center for Disease Control (CDC), injuries to oil and gas workers most often occur off-site as a result of motor vehicle accidents.
+Workers are working long hours and driving long distances on rural highways to travel to well sites, and often these roads lack safety features such as firm shoulders and roadside barriers.
+This not only puts the workers at risk but also any other motorist on the road.

 Call today: 304-594-1800 or after hours, 304-216-6695.

 Robinette Legal Group PLLC 211 Everhart Dr, Ste 200 Morgantown, WV 26508 (304) 594-1800

 Keywords: oil drilling, gas drilling, West Virginia, wrongful death, lawyer, law firm, attorney, Morgantown